 Pros and Cons of On the Job Training:

 Advantages or Benefits of OJT:

 It is a practical way of explaining the new trainees of the project on how the project and its technology works, giving them a hands-on experience.
 It is said that practical knowledge is more effective than the theoretical one as it gives you the feel of the process and system hands-on.

-You can experience the real-time projects giving you the better idea on how it works and what is expected of you.
-Let us look at some of the advantages that, on the job training method has.
+You can experience the real-time projects giving you a better idea of how it works and what is expected of you.
+Let us look at some of the advantages that, on the job training process has.